roman-milk/roman-milk.github.io/susans-req.md

+===

- ****** Susan's Request Ch.
-04 ****** bydawn1958© This is a story about Susan, a teacher at Randall College who made a very big mistake one day.
+This is a story about Susan, a teacher at Randall College who made a very big mistake one day.
 She had been fantasizing for months about one of her exchange students, who at 22 was experienced in the ways of women.
 He now had control over her and she didn't seem to be able to find a way to stop his humiliating demands.

  You may need to read the previous 3 chapters to understand some of the events written in this chapter.